Iterative properties of birational rowmotion: Interlude: Classical rowmotion on skeletal posets

 Corollary \ref{cor.classical.for.ord} is also valid if we replace \textquotedblleft every node smaller than its children\textquotedblright\ by \textquotedblleft every node larger than its children\textquotedblright, and the proof is exactly analogous.

-Let us notice that the algorithm described in the proof of Proposition \ref{prop.classical.skeletal.ords} can be turned into an explicit formula (not just an upper bound as in Corollary \ref{cor.classical.for.ord}), whose inductive proof we leave to the reader:
+Let us notice that the algorithm described in the proof of Proposition \ref{prop.classical.skeletal.ords} can be turned into an explicit formula (not just an upper bound as in Corollary \ref{cor.classical.for.ord}):\footnote{ Update 2022: We thank Bruce Sagan for finding a typo in an earlier version of this formula.}

 \begin{proposition} Let $n\in\mathbb{N}$.
 Let $P$ be an $n$-graded poset.
 Assume that $P$ is a rooted forest (made into a poset by having every node smaller than its children).
 Notice that $\left\vert \widehat{P}_{i}\right\vert \leq\left\vert \widehat{P}_{i+1}\right\vert $ for every $i\in\left\{ 0,1,...,n-1\right\} $ (where $\widehat{P}_{i}$ and $\widehat{P}_{i+1}$ are defined as in Definition \ref{def.graded.Phat}).
 Then,